otrv4/otrv4/otrv4.md

 An OTRv4 client must generate a user's prekey messages and publish them to a prekey server.
 Implementers are expected to create their own policy dictating how often their clients upload prekey messages to the prekey server.
-Prekey messages expire when their user profile expires.
+Prekey messages expire when their User Profile expires.
 Thus new prekey messages should be published to the prekey server before they expire to keep valid prekey messages available.
-In addition, one Prekey message should be published for every long term key that belongs to a user.
+In addition, one Prekey message should be published for every long term key that belongs to a participant.
 This means that if Bob uploads 3 long term keys for OTRv4 to his client, Bob's client must publish 3 prekey messages.

 Details on how to interact with a prekey server to publish messages are outside the scope of this protocol.